broersma/side-scrolling-platformer/README.txt

 ### Possible code improvements
 - Add renderer sorting layers instead of using Sorting Order within the Default layer.
 - Maybe add a low jump and a high jump, depending on length of Jump button press.
 This would allow more skill-based gameplay.
+- I would like to add some kind of animation to the Bits to signal their purpose.
 - ...

 ### Third-party code/tools